Guide to NSF Data Management Plans

 However, if you are working on capacity-building project or educational program, explain how you will manage the products of that work.
 For example, if you record videos of a workshop, how will you manage and share them?

 Ideally, you should use a public-access repository, archive, or database to preserve and share data.
 If possible, identify a potential repository and review its submission requirements before you start drafting a plan.
 The submission requirements will shape your data management strategy and provide material for your plan.
 In some cases, you may have to use different repositories for different types of data.
 We can help you locate potential archives, data centers, or databases.
+Here are some general purpose repositories that are available to you:

-Note: You may be able to archive final data and other research products at the Digital Repository at the University of Maryland (DRUM).
+- You may be able to archive final data and other research products at the Digital Repository at the University of Maryland (DRUM).
 DRUM is managed and maintained by the University Libraries.
 Please contact us if you're interested in this option (email: firstname.lastname@example.org).

 If you cannot find an appropriate data repository or archive, contact the NSF Program Officer associated with your solicitation for direction.